Quantum-Accelerators/quacc/README.md

 Assuming a Jobflow configuration file has been provided, the input and output data will be automagically tabulated and placed in your selected database.
 No custom parsing required.
 An example document is shown below:

 ![docs](docs/src/imgs/schema.gif)

-## Inspiration

-This package is heavily inspired by [Atomate2](https://github.com/materialsproject/atomate2), which I also recommend checking out.

 ## License